Trump says Kim summit could be delayed - Journal du Cameroun

 “And I think things changed after that meeting so I can’t say that I am happy about it.”

 And Trump again raised the prospect of a windfall for Kim if he mothballs weapons programs.
-“He will be extremely happy” if the deal works out, Trump said.
+The North Korean leader “will be extremely happy” if the deal works out, Trump said.
 “He will be very happy.”

 – Rescue mission –